-Sentieon® can provide you with a model trained using a subset of the data from the GiAB truth-set found in https://github.com/genome-in-a-bottle.
-The model was created by processing samples HG001 and HG005 through a pipeline consisting of Sentieon® BWA-mem alignment and Sentieon® deduplication, and using the variant calling results to calibrate a model to fit the truth-set.
+Sentieon® can provide you with a sequencing platform specific model trained using a subset of the data from the GiAB truth-set found in https://github.com/genome-in-a-bottle.
+The models were created by processing reference samples HG001-HG007 through a pipeline consisting of Sentieon® BWA-mem alignment and Sentieon® deduplication, and using the variant calling results to calibrate a model to fit the truth-set.